-- For quantity surveyor certification or acknowledgement by the customers not yet received due to unexpired defective liability period ("DLP") when the main contractors are not able to issue the certification of work done prior to end of DLP, for which management has recognised work done as revenue, we had assessed the impact of any over/under recognition of revenue. - This assessment is done by reviewing and comparing management past estimates of revenue recognition for both construction contracts and facilities management; for which there were no certification by quantity surveyor or acknowledgment by the customers: and compared it with the recognised revenue when the certification/ acknowledgment was subsequently received. - Performed reasonableness test and assessed management sensitivity tests on the possibility of over or under accrual of revenue recognition.
+- Determining the performance obligation milestone by verifying to the value of work done certified by the quantity surveyor and/or acknowledgment by the customers. - For quantity surveyor certification or acknowledgement by the customers not yet received due to unexpired Defective Liability Period ("DLP") when the main contractors are not able to issue the certification of work done prior to end of DLP, for which management has recognised work done as revenue, we had assessed the impact of any over/under recognition of revenue. - This assessment is done by reviewing and comparing management past estimates of revenue recognition for both construction contracts and facilities management; for which there were no certification by quantity surveyor or acknowledgment by the customers; and compared it with the recognised revenue when the certification/acknowledgment were subsequently received. - Performed reasonableness test and assessed management sensitivity tests on the possibility of over or under accrual of revenue recognition.